BUILD CONFIDENCE, INSPIRE CHANGE, TRANSFORM LIVES

 OTA TO MOT PATHWAY:

-Learn more about our new OTA entry to our MOT program and earn your Master of Occupational Therapy degree in as little as 1.7 years without a bachelor’s degree.1
+Learn more about our OTA entry to our MOT program and earn your Master of Occupational Therapy degree in as little as 1.7 years without a bachelor’s degree.1

 FROM TOMORROW'S LEADERS